p-hruday/Deep_Learning_Classification/README.md

   - Accuracy: 96%
   - F1-Score: 0.96 (Macro Avg)

-These results demonstrate strong performance metrics across all models, making them viable for deployment.
+These metrics demonstrate the robustness of the models, making them viable for deployment in real-world credit risk prediction scenarios.

-## References
-- Include references to libraries, documentation, or research papers used during the project.

 ---

-### Notes
-- Ensure the Word document detailing the dataset structure is included when sharing this project.
-- All results and conclusions are based on the dataset provided and the scope of this analysis.